Funding Policy for Graduate Studies

 Internal Awards

-The Department is proud to offer awards and scholarships exclusive to students in our graduate programs, to recognize and support their academic development.
+The Department is proud to offer awards and scholarships to students in our graduate programs, to recognize and support their academic development.

 Milton A. Buchanan Fellowship

 Awarded to outstanding doctoral candidates to support thesis research.
+The call for applications usually goes out in Spring.

 Joseph Gulsoy Dissertation Scholarship

 Awarded to a graduate student in the final stages of a PhD program, for the purpose of encouraging timely completion of their dissertation.
+There is no application process, as the recipient must be nominated by the unit.

 Joseph Gulsoy Doctoral Entrance Scholarship

 Awarded on the basis of academic merit to a student entering the first year of PhD program.
+There is no application process, as the recipient must be nominated by the unit.

 For more details on these internal awards, including description, application process and estimated value, please visit the Award Explorer website and search under "Spanish".